 All too often our teams of physiotherapists, orthopaedic technicians and others hear stories like that of

 14-year-old Roqaya who was on the phone at home when a shell exploded nearby.
 Both of her legs had to be amputated at the knee and she didn’t know if she’d ever be able to walk again.
-Handicap International physiotherapists visited her in hospital and started supporting her recovery, providing physiotherapy sessions and arranging custom-made prosthetic legs for her.
+Humanity & Inclusion physiotherapists visited her in hospital and started supporting her recovery, providing physiotherapy sessions and arranging custom-made prosthetic legs for her.

 Stop Bombing Civilians

-Since 2012 Handicap International has provided rehabilitation care to over 110,000 injured and disabled Syrian refugees and fitted nearly 10,000 people with artificial limbs of assistive devices.
+Since 2012 Humanity & Inclusion has provided rehabilitation care to over 110,000 injured and disabled Syrian refugees and fitted nearly 10,000 people with artificial limbs of assistive devices.
 Half of all the injured Syrians we have supported have been injured in bombings and fractures, spinal injuries and even amputations are amongst the most common injuries.

 Unlike Roqaya, injured people and people with disabilities often remain hidden victims and are sometimes unable to access help even when is does exist.